andresnowak/Mixture-of-Experts-mlx/README.md

     - and $P_i$ is the average of the router probability allocated for expert $i$ over all the tokens, $$P_i = \frac{1}{T} \sum_{x \in B} p_i(x)$$
     - Here again if the router keeps favoring the same experts, they will get $f_i \approx 1$ and the sum of $P_i$ will approximate 1 only for the chosen experts and the others it will go to 0.
 And in the end the loss will be $\alpha \cdot N$
       - And if instead it is uniformly across all experts we will have $f_i = 1/N$ and $P_i = 1/N$ so in the end we have $\alpha \cdot N \cdot N \cdot 1/N^2 = \alpha$
-- **Noisy Top-K load estimator and load-balance loss (from *Outrageously Large Neural Networks: The Sparsely-Gated Mixture-of-Experts Layer*)**
+- **Noisy Top-K load estimator and load-balance loss (from *Outrageously Large Neural Networks: The Sparsely-Gated Mixture-of-Experts Layer*)** ((This implementation is still difficult for me to understand))
   - $$
   P(x, i)
   = \Pr\Bigl((x \cdot W_g)_i \;+\; \mathcal{N}(0,1)\,\times\,\mathrm{Softplus}\bigl((x \cdot W_{\mathrm{noise}})_i\bigr)